-At Drax Group, we are committed to conducting business ethically and in compliance with all relevant laws and regulations.
-We do not tolerate any form of bribery, corruption or other unethical business conduct.
+At Drax, we are committed to conducting business ethically, with honesty and integrity, and in compliance with all relevant laws and regulations.
+We do not tolerate any form of bribery, corruption, human rights abuse, or other unethical business conduct.

-Our Group Business Ethics team manages our various business ethics programmes, taking steps to understand our risk profile, developing policy and procedures, awareness raising and training, as well as investigating any potential breaches of policy, and administrating our external Speak Up (Whistleblowing) service.
-Our Internal Audit team provides assurance on the robustness of our business ethics programmes and any recommendations for improvement are duly considered and as appropriate, implemented.
+Our Business Ethics team manages our business ethics programmes, taking steps to understand our risk profile, developing and maintaining policies and procedures, raising awareness and training, as well as investigating any potential breaches of policy, and supporting our internal and external Speak Up (whistleblowing) channels.
+Our Internal Audit function provides assurance on the robustness of our business ethics programmes and any recommendations for improvement are duly considered and, as appropriate, implemented.

 Working with Others

-We are a signatory to the UN Global Compact (UNGC) and maintained our representation on their Modern Slavery Working Group in 2019.
-This enables us to benchmark our compliance programmes and exchange experience with peers, with a particular focus on our response to modern slavery.
+We are a signatory to the UN Global Compact (UNGC) and maintained our representation on their Modern Slavery Working Group in 2020.
+This enables us to benchmark our compliance programmes and exchange experience with peers, with a particular focus on our response to the UK Modern Slavery Act.

-We seek to work with suppliers, partners, agents, intermediaries, contractors, consultants and counterparties whose standards are consistent with our own.
-Third parties are subject to our precontract due diligence checks and regular monitoring through the lifecycle of the contract, via our third-party due diligence system.
-In cases where a red flag is raised, we follow an EBCC-approved escalation protocol.
+We seek to work with third parties whose standards are consistent with our own.
+Relevant third parties are subject to our precontract due diligence checks and regular monitoring throughout the term of the contract, via our third-party due diligence system.
+In cases where a red flag is raised, we follow an EBCC approved escalation protocol.
 Depending on the nature of the flagged issue, we may decide not to engage with a new third party, to engage on a conditional basis, to collaborate on remedial action or to end an existing business relationship.

 Anti-bribery and Anti-corruption

 Our internal processes ensure consistency with our zero-tolerance approach to bribery and corruption.
 Geographic risk is factored into our third-party due diligence process and system.
 Conducting business in certain higher risk countries must receive prior approval from the EBCC.